anacondabone/anacondabone/README.md

 ## If this is linked to my pony then uh uh uh dniuf

+this is an alt.. with a KEWLER NAME THAN @trafficsignage-enjoyer1

 I love my online friends.. ^_^
 I would sell my kidney for them and also maybe die for them Hi friendos....
 I'm gonna touch you all... lock your doors...!!!!